Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/data-processing/README.md

       python data-processing/generation/generate_test_data.py

-- generate LLM suggestions from the test data:
+- generate LLM suggestions from the test data (the LLM assistant server and the LLM server needs to be running):

       ./data-processing/generation/generate_suggestions.sh